-VPD Traffic Authority positions are non-union, sworn special municipal constable appointments under the Police Act.
-Traffic Authority members have restricted peace officer status and are not police officers.
-They are limited to performing specific authorized duties, primarily directing traffic at public, private, and community events.
+VPD Traffic Authority positions are sworn special municipal constables appointed under the Police Act.
+Traffic Authority members have restricted peace officer status, but are not police officers.
+They perform specific authorized duties, primarily directing traffic at public, private, and community events.

-Traffic Authority officers serve with dedication and commitment, upholding the professionalism and standards of the Vancouver Police Department while wearing the uniform with pride and honour.
-The Traffic Authority appeals to those who are interested in moving on to a career in policing as well as to those interested in serving their community.
+Traffic Authority members serve with dedication and commitment, upholding the professionalism and standards of the Vancouver Police Department while wearing the uniform with pride and honour.
+The Traffic Authority position appeals to those who are interested in an auxiliary / on-call job.

 To apply for a position with the Traffic Authority, you must meet the following requirements: